gowrav-vishwakarma/vnatk-express-sequelize/README.md

       User.belongsTo(models.State, { foreignKey: 'state_id' });

     }
-    // you have to create this STATIC function in your model to tell what type of actions are doable on any model static vnAtkGetActions(models) {
+    // you have to create this STATIC function in your model to tell what type of actions are doable on any model (NOT NEEDED IF YOU ARE NOT USING VNATK-VUE) static vnAtkGetActions(models) {
       return [
         {